How can I check the integrity of an object uploaded to Amazon S3?

 I want to upload an object to an Amazon Simple Storage Service (Amazon S3) bucket.
 Additionally, I want to verify the integrity of the uploaded object.
 How can I do that?

-Follow these steps to verify the integrity of the uploaded object using the MD5 checksum value:
+Follow these steps to verify the integrity of uploaded objects using the Content-MD5 header:

-1. Get the base64-encoded MD5 checksum value of the object.
+1. Calculate the Content-MD5 value of the object.

 openssl md5 -binary PATH/TO/FILE | base64